🧭 Focusing on Independent Retail as a Strategy to Expand Your Brand into Channels Beyond Amazon

 🆚 How Independents Differ from National Chains

-Operationally, independent retail is far less burdensome.
-This is crucial for businesses that are capital constrained.
+From a systems standpoint, independent retail is far less burdensome.
+Each transaction might be less efficient in the long run, they are light weight and easy to execute.
+This is crucial for brands that are capital constrained.
 Here's what makes independent retail uniquely founder-friendly:

 But it’s not all easy wins: